 On July 2, 2010, the Commonwealth enacted Act No. 70 establishing a program that provides benefits for early retirement or economic incentives for voluntary employment termination to eligible employees, as defined.
 Act No. 70-2010 also established that early retirement benefits will be provided to eligible employees that have completed between 15 and 29 years of creditable services and will consist of monthly benefits ranging from 37.5% to 50% of each employees' monthly salary.
 Benefits under this program will be paid by the General Fund of the Commonwealth and by the public corporations, covering their respective employees until the plan member reaches the later of age 55 for members under Act No. 447-1951 or age 65 for members under Act No. 1-1990, or the date the plan member would have completed 30 years of service had the member continued employment.
 In addition, the public corporations will also be required to continue making the required employee and employer contributions to ERS.
-The General Fund of the Commonwealth will be responsible for benefit payments afterward.
+The General Fund of the Commonwealth will be required to continue making its required employer contributions.
+ERS will be responsible for benefit payments afterward.